My publications broadly fall into three groups: articles & chapters, blogs, and reviews. Each of these serve different, but complementary purposes.

 A Perspective on Prescriptivism: Language in reviews of The New Fowler’s Modern English Usage.
 In Carol Percy and Ingrid Tieken-Boon van Ostade (eds.)
 Prescription and Tradition in Language: Establishing standards across time and space.
 Bristol: Multilingual Matters.

-Codification and Correctness: the normative sources of Joseph Priestley’s The Rudiments of English Grammar.
+Codification of Correctness: the normative sources of Joseph Priestley’s The Rudiments of English Grammar.
 In Massimo Sturiale & Giovanni Iamartino (eds.)
-Language and History Vol. 59, No. 1.
+Language and History 59: 1, pp. 14–24.
 (19 July)

-Attitudes to prescriptivism: an introduction.
-Journal of Multilingual and Multicultural Development (published online 5 August 2015)
+Attitudes to Prescriptivism: An Introduction.
+Journal of Multilingual and Multicultural Development 37: 3, pp. 233–242 (published online 5 August 2015)

 The Hyper Usage Guide of English Database User Manual.
 Website Bridging the Unbridgeable: linguists, prescriptivists and the general public (February)